everit-org/blobstore-jdbc/README.md

-# blobstore-jdbc-blob
+# blobstore-jdbc

-JDBC based implementation of Blobstore API that uses Blob type to store data
+JDBC based implementation of Blobstore API that uses Blob type to store data.